bhermanmit/ans_cd/source/authors/paper_auth_82.rst

 Lang, Amanda
 ------------

-* :download:`Amanda Lang, University of Wisconsin - Madison.
+* :download:`Amanda Lang, University of Wisconsin-Madison.
 The Use of Freeze-Cast Scaffolds in Nuclear Fuel Design.
 Reactor Physics <../docs/182.pdf>`